Myrmecodia: Structure and evolutionary adaptation

 Amongst the array of Myrmecodia plants and myrmecolphilious epiphytes, a vast diversity exists with plants that all have similar evolutionary adaptions.
 Structures such as modified rhizomes, stems, and leaves, which have evolved to naturally produce systems of tunnels and caverns within its various modified organs.
 In the case of Rubiaceous tuberous antplants such as Myrmecodia plants, which rank highest in number and diversity among the antplants, all have very large, tuberous, modified stems containing many chambers.
-This adaptation is to house colonies of arboreal ants, which live within the readymade chambers naturally grown by the plant.
+This adaptation is to house colonies of ants, which live within the readymade chambers naturally grown by the plant.

 The tuber begins its growth with the swelling of the seedling hypocotyl.
-Later, the cavities are formed when cork-generating meristems arise in the inner parenchymatous tissue forming a cork-like wall, cutting off carious shaped and sized enclosures.
+Later, the cavities are formed when cork-generating meristems arise in the inner parenchymatous tissue forming a cork-like wall, cutting off various shaped and sized enclosures.
 The contents of these then die and dry off, leaving the chambers empty.
 Future ant inhabitants may clean out remnants of dead tissue but do not primarily excavate—this has been shown by the existence of chambers in plants to which ants never had access.
 It has been found that ants are not required for Myrmecodia to form the caudex, or tuberous inner chambers—they exist naturally in Myrmecodia with or without a population of ants.

 Cavities are found to be randomly but normally distributed within tubers, with no observable pattern or structure.
 Cavities are connected to the outer surface of the plant by small holes, which are naturally occurring and not created by ants.
 Hollow, smooth-walled tunnels form within the caudex with external entrance holes, providing an above-ground home for ant colonies.
 These holes function both as ventilation for both the plant's living tissues as well as the ants, and serve as passageways in and out of the plant.

 Myrmecodia species from the family Rubiaceae have the most highly specialized inner chambers, divided into smooth-walled chambers, which are used by ants for nurseries, and rough-walled chambers, used for waste disposal, insect prey remains, and bodies of dead ants from the colony.
 The caverns with smooth walls have no observable nutrition uptake ability through their walls.
 Rough-walled chambers, on the other hand, are able to absorb nutrients.
 In an experiment done with india ink and water, the mixture was placed in both smooth and rough-walled chambers.
 The mixture was absorbed readily through the protrusions in the rough-walled chamber, but even after sitting on the smooth-walled chamber surface for 20 hours, no absorption was observed.
 The protrusions that make the walls rough are inward facing modified root structures that make nutritional uptake through the plant's rough-walled chambers possible.